billkarsh/SpikeGLX/sglhome/docs/Help/Ref_gnd.md

 The system supports a variety of reference configurations to meet your needs:

-* **External**: Select `External` in software (in the `IMRO editor`), and connect the probe's reference terminal to any desired point in the lab.
-That could be ground.
-However, it might be a wire in the brain, far from the imec probe. **BTW, external is the default option**.
+* **External**: Select `External` in software (in the `IMRO editor`), and connect the probe's reference terminal to any desired point.
+That could be the bath in a noise measurement setup, the animal CSF, or a second wire in the brain, far from the imec probe. **BTW, external is the default option**.

 * **Ground**: Some probes (mainly 2.0) offer a software option for `Ground` referencing.
 This internally connects the (-) amplifier inputs to circuit ground.
-Using this mode, you can make measurements relative to ground without soldering a wire to the probe's reference terminal. *BTW, EE's call this a "single-ended measurement," as opposed to a differential one*.
-If your probe doesn't support the software `Ground` option, you can select `External` and solder a wire from the reference terminal to a ground point.
+Using this mode, you can make measurements relative to ground without soldering a wire to the probe's reference terminal.
+If your probe doesn't support the software `Ground` option, you can select `External` and solder a wire from the reference terminal to the animal as above. *BTW, because the ground line is connected to the animal, this mode is still a differential measurement retaining a useful degree of common mode rejection*.

 * **Tip**: This internally connects the given shank tip electrode to the (-) inputs.
 As with the `Ground` option, this does not require any wire to be